PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_v0.27.md

 **This is only necessary the the first time the controller is set up after it is made.**
 You do not need to do this otherwise.

+If the controller is functioning normally, this has already been performed and you do not need to repeat the process.

 * If using Dolphin, start Dolphin.
 If using a Wii, turn on the Wii and use another controller to set up your configuration environment.
 * Plug in the controller.
 * If using Dolphin, start the game (Smashscope or Uncle Punch).